three-way comparison

 Both Walla and Junocal are independent.
 Why pick one over the other?

 Independence is structurally identical on both sides — no marketplace commission, no processing markup driven by roll-up economics, no annual-contract pressure to service an acquisition multiple, clean data export.
 The difference is product history and pricing.
-Walla is mid-2010s vintage with accumulated polish and prices accordingly (~$320 core + ~$300 branded booking add-on).
-Junocal launched in 2026 with the same structural commitments but without ten years of accumulated polish, priced to reflect the gap ($39 Starter, $99 Studio, $199 Growth, branded booking included).
-Pick Walla if the operator-UX polish is the deciding factor and the all-in cost is acceptable.
-Pick Junocal if the cost gap is operationally meaningful and the current polish is sufficient for the operation.
+Walla is mid-2010s vintage with accumulated polish and prices accordingly (~$320 core + $149 Branded Studio App + $160 Custom Pro Website add-ons).
+Junocal makes the same structural commitments with a focused feature set for the boutique shape, priced accordingly ($15 Starter, $29 Studio, $69 Growth, branded booking included).
+Pick Walla if its operator-UX polish is the deciding factor and the all-in cost is acceptable.
+Pick Junocal if the cost gap matters and its feature set covers your operation.

-What about Mariana Tek's Xplor acquisition — does the post-acquisition pressure show up?
+What about Mariana Tek's private-equity ownership — does the post-acquisition pressure show up?

 Yes, and it has been visible for several years now.
-Mariana Tek was acquired by Xplor in 2020.
-The standard Xplor portfolio playbook (price expansion on the existing customer base over 18-36 months, contract length increases at renewal, integration with the portfolio's billing infrastructure) has played out at Mariana Tek over the years since, with operator complaints on Capterra and G2 reflecting the pattern.
-The same playbook is now affecting Momence, which Xplor acquired in January 2025.
+Mariana Tek was acquired by Advent International in 2019 and is now part of Xplor.
+The standard PE portfolio playbook (price expansion on the existing customer base over 18-36 months, contract length increases at renewal, integration with the portfolio's billing infrastructure) has played out at Mariana Tek over the years since, with operator complaints on Capterra and G2 reflecting the pattern.
+The same playbook is now affecting Momence, which Clubessential acquired in January 2025.
 If the original structural argument for choosing Mariana Tek was 'get away from Vista's Mindbody', the structural argument for switching off Mariana Tek in 2026 is the same: get away from the PE roll-up.
 Walla and Junocal are both independent and can credibly commit to month-to-month structural terms that Mariana Tek's ownership economics make difficult.

 If I'm currently on Walla or Mariana Tek, is migration to Junocal feasible?

 Yes, and both are unusually clean migrations because the data models are similar.
-Junocal's primitives (pick-a-spot, four-mode cancellation, term-based courses, broadcast-claim waitlist) are modelled directly on the Mariana Tek pattern, which Walla also shares.
+Junocal's features (pick-a-spot, four-mode cancellation, term-based courses, a waitlist that alerts everyone and gives the spot to the first to tap) are modelled directly on the Mariana Tek pattern, which Walla also shares.
 The migration is mostly a translation rather than a remapping.
 We migrate the full client list with profile data, complete booking history, active memberships with current period and pause status, class packs with credits remaining, intake forms with completion status, email opt-in status, and apparatus history per client.
 Favorite-spot data carries across cleanly.
 Typical timeline is 5 business days from receipt of the export to live cutover, with the cutover usually scheduled for a Sunday evening.
 If your current contract has an auto-renewing term that hasn't expired, run both tools in parallel during the 14-day Junocal trial and time the cutover to the contract expiry.

 Related comparisons